Difference Between Paladin and Knight

 What is Paladin?

-Paladin is originated from the Latin word ‘Platinum, which means imperil, and also one of the hills of Rome.
-Latterly, they were replaced by various nuances in French, Italian, and English.
+Paladin originated from the Latin word ‘Platinum, which means imperil, and also one of the hills of Rome.
+Latterly, various French, Italian, and English nuances replaced them.

 They were escorts of the emperors in the medieval periods helping them through judicial duties.

 Subsequently, they were put in charge of the military and administrative works of the kingdom.
-Albeit they real occupation, Paladins were often referred to in various European arts, including romantic poems, plays, drams, and fictions.
+Albeit their real occupation, Paladins were referred to in various European arts, including romantic poems, plays, drams, and fiction.

 One of their limelight works was The Song of Roland, where the Paladins were portrayed as Charlemagne’s army against the Muslim invasion of Europe.